KeithIMyers/chromiumos-docs/security_review_howto.md

     experts to make sure that your use of cryptography is correct.
 *   There should be no need for features to roll their own crypto.
 Use well-established cryptographic libraries like BoringSSL or OpenSSL.
+*   Please check any dependencies you add for implementations of cryptographic algorithms or protocols and flag these to the security team before bringing in the dependency.
+This includes e.g. TLS client implementations, which are highly non-trivial to get right, and incur significant maintenance cost.
 *   Prefer to use high-level primitives.
 E.g. don't take an AES-CBC implementation and add your own padding, use a high-level primitive that simply encrypts and decrypts data provided a key.